Quart de Poblet: Geography

-Located between the Valencian Huerta Sur, the area surface is completely flat.
-The Turia river crosses the municipality by north and on the west runs the Rambla del Poio.
+Located between the Valencian Horta Sud, the area surface is completely flat.
+The Túria river crosses the municipality by north and on the west runs the Rambla del Poio.
 The climate is Mediterranean, with rainfall in autumn and spring, the prevailing winds are west and east.

 Infrastructure and access road

 The main lines of traffic at west of the metropolitan area of Valencia ply the municipality of Quart of Poblet.
 Thus, both the town and the many industrial sites are connected by highway with other surrounding municipalities and large capacity roads.